ouspg/CloudAndNetworkSecurity/2. Network Security 2/README.md

 State tables (read more about them [here](https://docs.trellix.com/bundle/endpoint-security-10.6.0-firewall-product-guide-windows/page/GUID-9023959B-AA8A-43D4-83ED-FF6388BC3A5A.html)) and entries play a crucial role in various networking devices and protocols, facilitating efficient packet processing and decision-making.

 In this task, you will explore how states entries are populated in pfsense.
-This will help you assess the route packets take to reach HTTP servie on DMZ
+This will help you assess the route packets take to reach HTTP service on DMZ

 To complete this task, do the following:
 1) Launch DDoS attack from your host machine using any of the tools provided
+2) Access the web-GUI
-2) Head over to 'States' section under 'Diagnostics' tab and apply 'Interface=WAN' filter to see states originated from WAN
+3) Head over to 'States' section under 'Diagnostics' tab and apply 'Interface=WAN' filter to see states originated from WAN

 ![image](https://github.com/ouspg/CloudAndNetworkSecurity/assets/113350302/517d009d-ad6d-4cad-83bc-6a520577e15d)